rainssong/SteamCDKeyTool/README.md

 Auther:rainssong

 Mailto:rainssong@126.com
-(I'd like to enjoy your new game, emali me!)
+(I'd like to enjoy your new game, mail me!)